tapfortap/Documentation/android/plugins.md

 ## MediaBrix
 `Extra Permissions: none` `Class: MediaBrixAdProvider.class`

+**The MediaBrix plugin is not supported on Android M at the moment**

 The MediaBrix plugin provides video and branded interstitials for the *Rescue* and *Achievement* moment.

 **Important**: By default, you will only see a sample rescue interstitial.